Generalized Persistence Diagrams for Persistence Modules over Posets: Generalized rank invariant and generalized persistence diagrams

 At the end of this section we will show that $\dgm^{\Pb}(F)$ is the M\"obius inversion of $\rk(F)$ over the poset $\con^{\mathrm{op}}(\Pb)$, generalizing the framework of \cite{patel2018generalized}.
 Now, by invoking the principle of inclusion-exclusion, we prove that the barcode of interval decomposable persistence modules (Definition \ref{def:barcode}) can be obtained via formula (\ref{eq:mobius formula}):

-\begin{proposition}[The persistence diagram recovers the barcode] Let $\Pb$ be any connected, essentially finite poset and let $F:\Pb\rightarrow \vect$ be interval decomposable.
-For $I\in \inter(\Pb)$, the value in (\ref{eq:mobius formula}) is equal to the multiplicity of $I$ in $\barcp(F)$. \end{proposition}
+\begin{theorem}[Generalized persistence diagram recovers the barcode] Let $\Pb$ be any connected, essentially finite poset and let $F:\Pb\rightarrow \vect$ be interval decomposable.
+For $I\in \con(\Pb)$, the value given by equation (\ref{eq:mobius formula}) is equal to the multiplicity of $I$ in $\barcp(F)$ (this implies that if $I\in \con(\Pb)\setminus \inter(\Pb)$, then the value is zero). \end{theorem}

-See Figure \ref{fig:inclusion-exclusion} for illustrative examples of applications of Proposition \ref{prop:completeness}.
-We will obtain a proof of Proposition \ref{prop:completeness} via an elementary argument resting upon the inclusion-exclusion principle and Lemmas \ref{lem:bijection} and \ref{lem:meaning of rank} below.
+See Figure \ref{fig:inclusion-exclusion} for illustrative examples of applications of Theorem \ref{prop:completeness}.
+We remark that formula (\ref{eq:mobius formula}) can be simplified in special cases, e.g. see \cite{botnan2020rectangle} for the case of rectangle decomposable $\Z^2$-indexed persistence modules.
+We will obtain a proof of Theorem \ref{prop:completeness} via an elementary argument resting upon the inclusion-exclusion principle.
 This proposition can also be obtained as a corollary to Propositions \ref{prop:original mobius} and \ref{prop:coincide}, based on standard results from incidence algebra.

-\begin{Remark} Since the barcode of an interval decomposable $F:\Pb\rightarrow \vect$ is a complete invariant of $F$, Proposition \ref{prop:completeness} implies that the generalized rank invariant of $F$ (Definition \ref{def:fully generalized rank invariant}) is also a complete invariant for interval decomposable persistence modules. \end{Remark}
+\begin{Remark} Since the barcode of an interval decomposable $F:\Pb\rightarrow \vect$ is a complete invariant of $F$, Theorem \ref{prop:completeness} implies that the generalized rank invariant of $F$ (Definition \ref{def:fully generalized rank invariant}) is also a complete invariant for $F$. \end{Remark}

-The following lemma is a straightforward extension of Lemma \ref{lem:bijection0} and thus we omit its proof.